 ), have instituted the use of Behavioral Driven Development (BDD) using Travis-CI, Behat, Mink, PhantomJS, and PHPUnit.
 This provides our requirements, use-cases and a way to easily self-code-review.
 For those not familiar with Gherkin

-, I urge you review it.
+, I urge you to review it.
 It's a simple process to write use-cases in English

 , such that someone can program tests against it.
 The confidence this has given our team in our quality of code, and the confidence the client has in the outcome is phenomenal.